MicrosoftDocs/dynamics365smb-docs-pr.fi-fi/business-central/admin-printer-setup-universal-print.md

 Kun tulostin on lisätty, sen asetuksia voi tarkastella ja muuttaa **Tulostimen hallinta** -sivulla.
 Valitse ensin tulostin ja sitten **Muokkaa tulostimen asetuksia**.

-## <a name="add-printers-in-business-central-on-premises"></a>Tulostimien lisääminen paikallisessa Business Centralissa
+## Tulostimien lisääminen paikallisessa Business Centralissa

 <!--With [!INCLUDE[prod_short](includes/prod_short.md)] on-premises, unlike online, users aren't automatically authenticated with the registered app in Azure used for the Universal Print service.
 So, before any Business Central user (including admins) can add or even use Universal Print printers, they'll have to authenticate with the Azure app and grant access to the Universal Print service.
 The following procedure describes how to initiate this authentication flow.
 Each user typically only has to do this task once.-->